matrix-io/matrix-os/DEVELOPERS.md

 ```

 ## Start your MATRIX OS with an installed App
 Please note that the application must be registered with the infrastructure to launch.
 Internet connectivity is only required on boot.
+It can be disconnected, so long as an app doesn't use GRPC services or tries to save data.
 ```
 START_APP=monitor node index.js
 ```